pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing.

-**147.** "*Quantum mechanical treatment of nuclear surface friction in coupled-channels heavy-ion fusion*", Iain Lee, Paul D. Stevenson, and Alexis Diaz-Torres, *in preparation*
+**147.** "*Quantum mechanical treatment of nuclear surface friction in coupled-channels heavy-ion fusion*", Iain Lee, Paul D. Stevenson, and Alexis Diaz-Torres, *submitted to Phys.
+Lett.
+B*

 **146.** "*Solving coupled Non-linear Schrödinger Equations via Quantum Imaginary Time Evolution*", Yang Hong Li, Jim Al-Khalili and Paul Stevenson, [arxiv:2402.01623](https://arxiv.org/abs/2402.01623) ✅ [@scirate](https://scirate.com/arxiv/2402.01623)